ToscDom/Anti-Hater-Filter-for-Social-Networks/README.md

 The model architecture consists of multiple channels with different kernel sizes, enabling the simultaneous processing of various n-grams.
 It includes a word embedding layer, 1D-convolutional layers, dropout, max-pooling, a bidirectional GRU layer, and fully connected layers to effectively capture diverse linguistic patterns.

 ## Model Training and Evaluation:
 The code trains the model using the preprocessed and augmented data, with the provision to save and load the trained model.
-It also includes the evaluation of the model's performance on the test set, including the calculation of loss, accuracy, and the visualization of confusion matrices for each label.
+It also includes the evaluation of the model's performance on the test set, including the calculation of loss, f1 score, and the visualization of confusion matrices for each label.